tiepdotme/lisacharlotterost.github.io/_posts/2016-04-22-Colors-for-DataVis.md

 ![image](/pic/160423-mood.png)

 So how should you choose colors for your project?
-I think in data vis, there are two challenges regarding color: **Sequential/diverging data and qualitative data.** To explain them: Sequential/diverging data requires gradients.
-Qualitative data requires colors which scream: "I'm by myself and have nothing do to with all these other colors here!"
+I think in data vis, there are two challenges regarding color: **Sequential/diverging data and qualitative data.** To explain them: Sequential/diverging data is data that progresses from low to high and therefore requires gradients.
+Qualitative data are categories and require colors which scream: "I'm by myself and have nothing do to with all these other colors here!"

 The challenges for these two use cases are different ones.
 If you work with **gradients**, your main concern is that the differences between your steps are high enough.
 Meaning, you want your reader to clearly differentiate between a light green and a ...lighter green.
 In the next section of this post, I will introduce tools which try to solve this problem.